hapijs/hapi/docs/Reference.md

 - <a name="server.config.router"></a>`router` - controls how incoming request URIs are matched against the routing table:
     - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
 Defaults to `true`.
-    - `normalizeRequestPath` - determines whether request paths should be normalized prior to matching.
-Normalization percent-encodes reserved characters, decodes unreserved characters, and capitalizes any percent encoded values.
-Useful when serving non-compliant HTTP clients.
-      Defaults to `false`.

 - <a name="server.config.state"></a>`state` - HTTP state management (cookies) allows the server to store information on the client which is sent back to the server with every request (as defined in [RFC 6265](https://tools.ietf.org/html/rfc6265)).